MaWon15/Personal_Finance_Tracker/README.md

-# Proẹct: Personal Finance Tracker
+# Project: Personal Finance Tracker

 ## Overview
 **Personal Finance Tracker** app helps users track **income and expenses**, organize spending with **categories**, and view quick insights on a **Dashboard** (balance, recent transactions, and spending breakdown by category with a pie chart).